 - Have I prepped the babysitter who watches my child either before school or after school on what to do if something happens to me so child services are not called in?

 If you answered “no” to any of these questions, now is the perfect time to get a plan in place before the hustle and bustle of school season starts!

 Just call me, Cobb County family lawyer, Steve Worrall.
 As a dad and a lawyer I am passionate about ensuring young families protect their children.
-Call 770-425-6060 and ask to schedule a Georgia Family Treasures Planning Session at no charge (up to $750 value) and get $250 off your plan (any one of our 3 levels of planning packages) with the mention of this “Back to School” Article.
+Call 770-425-6060 and ask to schedule a Georgia Family Treasures Planning Session at no charge (up to $600 value) and get $100 off a Will based plan or $250 off your Trust based plan (see our 3 levels of planning packages here) with the mention of this “Back to School” Article.

-Together we’ll legally document your choice of guardians and create a plan that ensures your kids are cared for by the people YOU want if the unthinkable happens.
+Together we’ll legally document your choice of guardians and create a plan that ensures your kids are cared for by the people YOU want, in the way you want, if the unthinkable happens.